 Measuring Performance

-Performance monitoring regimes provide a mechanism to ensure the objectives established by a VTS with the ultimate aim of alleviating defined problems are met and services are delivered in the best possible manner.
+Performance monitoring regimes provide a mechanism to ensure the objectives established by a VTS, with the ultimate aim of alleviating defined problems, are met and services are delivered in the best possible manner.
 They also provide a mechanism to:

-progressively improve the delivery of service by measuring key indicators, which reflect the performance of VTS and to ensure appropriate measures can be adopted and introduced which further navigational safety.
+progressively improve the delivery of service by measuring key indicators, which reflect the performance of VTS, to ensure appropriate measures can be adopted and introduced

 identify, monitor and keep pace with managing change and facilitate planning, prioritising and defining areas of emphasis.